Skip to main content

 Elise focuses on data processing and delivery, data analytics, and data visualization.

 Elise is a senior research scientist in the Health Sciences department at NORC.
 She primarily works on data review, processing, and delivery, data analytics and dissemination, and data visualization.
-She is well-versed in understanding complex data structures and data issue investigation and resolution with over 5 years’ experience managing data processing and delivery on the Medicare Current Beneficiary Survey (MCBS).
+She is well-versed in understanding complex data structures and data issue investigation and resolution with over six years’ experience managing data processing and delivery on the Medicare Current Beneficiary Survey (MCBS).
 She is an expert in implementing data quality checks in large-scale longitudinal surveys and identifying methods to streamline and automate ongoing data review and editing.
-She is an experienced data team leader, having led numerous teams for both annual MCBS data processing as well as rapid cycle supplemental MCBS surveys on topics like the COVID-19 pandemic.
+She is an experienced data team leader, having led numerous teams for both annual MCBS data processing as well as rapid cycle supplemental MCBS surveys on topics like the COVID-19 pandemic and the Patient-Reported Indicators Survey (PaRIS).
 She is a skilled analyst and technical writer and regularly contributes her expertise to manuscripts, data briefs, and infographics for the MCBS.

 Education